 Parking is located North, South, and East of the law school building.
 Metered parking and parking garages are also available nearby.
 Parking is enforced by both the OCUPD and the Oklahoma City Police department, so please adhere to all signs and notices.

 Study rooms, collaboration rooms, conference rooms, and classrooms located throughout the building are available as study space for students.
-Rooms 112, 113, 114, 119, 120, 206, 207, and 228 are available for reservation online or at the schedulers outside each room throughout the school year.
-Room 236 is available for reservations during reading and finals weeks.
-All others are available on a first-come, first serve basis.
-Student Organizations should refer to the Student Leaders Guidelines for meeting and event reservations.
+Rooms 112, 113, 114, 119, 120, 206, 207, 228, and 236 are available for reservation online or at the schedulers outside each room throughout the school year.
+Rooms may occasionally be unavailable for study when they are being used for classes, test accommodations, etc.

 Oklahoma City University Law students have 24 hour access to the law school building using their key fobs.
 Students are permitted in library areas 24 hours a day.
 After hours, you may be asked by OCUPD to show your student ID.